Chairman’s Corporate Governance Report

 Principle 5 - Maintain the Board as a well-functioning, balanced team led by the Chair

-The Board receives information and reporting from every geographical and functional part of the business, direct from the responsible individuals, each month.
+In addition to daily access to sales numbers, the Board receives detailed information and reporting from every geographical and functional part of the business, direct from the responsible individuals, each month.
 The information, which is always provided in a timely manner, is of a high quality and comprehensive, ensuring that the Board is well informed and has the tools to facilitate proper assessment of matters which require its insight and decision making.

 The Board believes that there is an appropriate balance between Executive and Non-Executive Directors on the Board.
 Tom Jenkins is the Senior Independent Non-Executive Director.
-Bruno Holthof, who took up Chairmanship of the Board in December 2019 was previously the second Independent Non-Executive Director.
-At present the Board does not currently comply with the QCA Code’s requirement that at least half of Directors of the Board should be independent Non-Executive Director, and as such the Board is seeking recruitment of additional Independent Non Execs.
+Isabel Napper, who joined the Board on 29 May 2020, is the second Independent Non-Executive Director, and Bruno Holthof, Chairman of the Board is also independent.
+At present the Board does not currently comply with the QCA Code’s requirement that at least half of Directors of the Board should be independent Non-Executive Director, and as such the Board will continue to seek recruitment of additional Independent Non Execs.
 Tristel’s Chief Executive and Finance Director have worked together for over 10 years and Bart Leemans joined the Executive team in November 2018.
-Since the publication of the 2018 Annual Report Paul Swinney and Liz Dixon were married.
+Paul Swinney and Liz Dixon are married.
 All Directors are encouraged to foster an attitude of independence of character and judgement.
 The relevant experience, skills and personal qualities that each Directors brings to the Board are detailed within the Directors Biographies, published within the Remuneration Report.
 Each Director keeps their skillset up to date by reading relevant publications and attending external training and personal development courses and workshops.

 Each Non-Executive Director is expected to give at least 16 days per annum to the Company’s business.